SeanDHeath/linuxconfig/README.md

-# debian-ansible
+# linux configuration
-Ansible scripts to set up Debian the way I like it
+Ansible scripts to set up Linux the way I like it